Last updated on 20 October 2021

 To confirm a diagnosis of gout, your doctor may draw a sample of fluid from an inflamed joint to look for crystals associated with gout.

-How to stop a gout attack?
+How to stop and treat a gout attack?

 In an acute gout attack, the doctor will splint the joint with a compression bandage or ice pack.